Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. Create new folder manually
     - Create a folder in the repository root named 'OpenAnnotate' and create a sub-folder named 'Annotations'.
 Set the permissions on the root 'OpenAnnotate' folder so that everybody that will be annotating has at least "CONTRIBUTOR" permissions.
 1. Install the included ACP
-    - The OpenAnnotate install distribution includes an 'OpenAnnotate.acp' that can be installed that automates the above process by creating the folders and setting the permissions automatically.
+    - The Alfresco Enterprise Viewer install distribution includes an 'OpenAnnotate.acp' that can be installed that automates the above process by creating the folders and setting the permissions automatically.
 1. Configure OpenContent with an existing folder (make sure all users have "CONTRIBUTOR" permissions on this folder)
     - In your OpenContent installation edit the following file `/alfresco/WEB-INF/classes/override-placeholders.properties`
     - Add the following property: